 Protected disclosures must not contain information that is known to be untrue.
 Deliberate false reports of information that a supplier knows to be untrue will not qualify for protections under this policy or the PDA.
-However, if a Discloser has reasonable grounds for believing that Serious Wrongdoing has occurred and the Discloser's concern later turns out to be incorrect, the Discloser will still be entitled to the protections under this policy and under the PDA.

-2. Protections against retaliation and victimisation
+2. Protections against retaliation, less favourable treatment and victimisation

-Disclosers are not to be subject to retaliation or victimisation because the Discloser intends to make or has made a protected disclosure under this Policy and/or the PDA.
+Disclosers are not to be subject to retaliation, less favourable treatment or victimisation because the Discloser intends to make or has made a protected disclosure under the PDA.
 Where a Discloser experiences retaliation or victimisation upon disclosing a protected disclosure, they may have grounds to raise a personal grievance under the Employment Relations Act 2000 or bring an action under the Human Rights Act 1993 (as applicable).
 In addition, a Discloser may seek recourse under privacy laws, depending on the circumstances.

-Retaliation includes (in relation to an employee) dismissal, demotion, being subject to detriment or disadvantage in circumstances which other employees employed in work of that description would not be subjected to detriment or disadvantage, or retiring an employee (including requiring or causing the employee to retire or resign), or organising to do any of these things.
+Retaliation includes (in relation to an employee) dismissal, refusing or omitting to offer or afford the employee the same terms of employment, conditions of work, fringe benefits, or opportunities for training, promotion, and transfer as are available to other employees of the same or substantially similar qualifications, experience, or skills employed in the same or substantially similar circumstances, being subject to detriment or disadvantage in circumstances which other employees employed in work of that description are not or would not be subjected to detriment or disadvantage, or retiring an employee (including requiring or causing the employee to retire or resign), or organising to do any of these things.

-Victimisation is where a person receives actual or threatened unfavourable treatment (compared to other persons in the same or substantially similar circumstances) connected with making, intending to make, encouraging, or giving information in support of, a protected disclosure (provided that disclosure is not a knowingly false allegation or otherwise made in bad faith).
+Victimisation is where a person (or a relative or associate of that person) receives actual or threatened unfavourable treatment (compared to other persons in the same or substantially similar circumstances) connected with making, intending to make, encouraging, giving information in support of, declining to do an act that would contravene the PSA or otherwise doing anything under or by reference to the PDA a protected disclosure (provided that disclosure is not a knowingly false allegation or otherwise made in bad faith).